Alexa Spaanstra: Club career

-Kansas City Current, 2023–2024
+Kansas City Current

 The Kansas City Current selected Spaanstra tenth overall in the first round of the 2023 NWSL Draft.
-She was signed to a two-year contract in February 2023.
-She made fifteen appearances and five starts as a rookie.
-She recorded her first professional assist and her first goal in a 6–0 win over the Chicago Red Stars on October 7.
-She scored again the following week, helping salvage a 2–2 draw away at NJ/NY Gotham FC on October 15, and was recognized for her performances as the NWSL Rookie of the Month for September/October 2023.
-Spaanstra started eight games and recorded a goal and an assist in 11 appearances for the Current in the 2024 regular season.
-Additionally, she played in four matches in the NWSL x Liga MX Femenil Summer Cup and one in the Women's Cup, where she scored the winning goal against South African club Mamelodi Sundowns on August 15.
+She was signed to a two-year rookie contract.
+On March 23, she made her professional debut in the season opener, starting in a 1–0 loss to the North Carolina Courage.
+On October 7, she scored her first professional goal as the Current won 6–3 over the Chicago Red Stars.
+She scored again the following week as the season ended with a 2–2 draw to NJ/NY Gotham FC and was recognized for her performances as the NWSL Rookie of the Month for September/October 2023.
+She finished her rookie season with 21 appearances and 2 goals in all competitions.